testomatio/docs/docs/usage/jira-plugin.md

 # Jira Plugin

-Testomatio Jira Plugin allows using Jira more efficiently.
-There are a lot of different actions you can do directly and instantly from JIRA.
+The Testomat.io Jira Plugin enhances your Jira experience, enabling a host of actions to be performed directly and seamlessly from Jira, streamlining your workflow and boosting efficiency.

 Namely, you can: